HarrisonAllen/neuromodular-wiki/_pages/gui/installing.md

 7. You can now launch `Neuromodular`

 ## Changelogs
+* v1.2.1:
+    * Automations are now complete!
+        * Missing features have been implemented including:
+            * Saving and loading automation sequences
+            * Sending settings from the "Pin Action" automation.
+    * Automations now have a "duplicate" button
+    * Added option to define thresholds for LED testing
+    * Added error handler so that the GUI doesn't crash when encountering an unexpected error
+    * Various bug fixes
+    * **NOTE** This version of the GUI is _REQUIRED_ if you want to use the latest dev module firmware
 * v1.2.1b
     * Fixed a bug where a blank pin action would crash the GUI
     * Changed the serial handler to handle more serial scenarios and avoid crashing on certain malformed messages